solidjs/solid-start/README.md

 ### Documentation

 If you are looking for the documentation website, go to [docs.solidjs.com/start](https://docs.solidjs.com/start).
+This is a placeholder, incomplete, unpublished docs repo.

 If you want to contribute to documentation, go to [solidjs/solid-docs-next](https://github.com/solidjs/solid-docs-next)